songhwanjun/Awesome-Noisy-Labels/README.md

 ## List of Papers with Categorization
 Papers are sorted chronologically according to five categories so that you can find related papers more quickly.

+$ which also provides this in table format along with "methodological comparison")

-Please refer to our survey paper for the criteria of categorization. - [[here]](https://github.com/songhwanjun/Awesome-Noisy-Labels/blob/main/files/Survey%20on%20Noisy%20Labels.pdf)
+please refer to our survey paper for the details - [[here]](https://github.com/songhwanjun/Awesome-Noisy-Labels/blob/main/files/Survey%20on%20Noisy%20Labels.pdf)

 ### List of Papers with Categorization